-The competencies will be used to support a number of regulatory functions by the Board.
+The competencies will be used to support a number of regulatory functions by the Board and the Council.
 These functions include:

-- Accreditation1, to determine if approved specialist qualifications in Australia and prescribed specialist qualifications in New Zealand: - is at the expected qualification level - produces graduates at the expected level of competence for dental specialist registration - Registration of overseas qualified applicants to: - assess qualifications for equivalence to an approved specialist qualifications in Australia - develop assessments or examinations to determine if candidates are at the expected level of competence for dental specialist registration, and - Evaluating the competence of dental specialists in the context of regulatory processes such as those returning to practice and in the management of a notification.
+- Accreditation1, to determine if approved specialist qualifications in Australia and prescribed specialist qualifications in New Zealand: - is at the expected qualification level - produces graduates at the expected level of competence for dental specialist registration - Registration of overseas qualified applicants to: - assess qualifications for equivalence to an approved specialist qualifications in Australia and prescribed qualifications in New Zealand - develop assessments or examinations to determine if candidates are at the expected level of competence for dental specialist registration, and - Evaluating the competence of dental specialists in the context of regulatory processes such as those returning to practice and in the management of a notification.